 While it was mentioned earlier that high-heat weather conditions could reduce your chance of catching fish, fishing in the early morning or late afternoon might do the trick because these are the times when temperatures are cooler.
 If you prefer to catch fish in midday, you will need to use deep fishing rigs, baits, and lures.
 Why?
 It is because fish moves deeper when there is a decrease in surface oxygen.

 Weather Conditions And Their Effects On Fish

-Hard Rain-If you fish on hard rain conditions, there is a slim chance that you are going to get a great catch.
+Hard Rain – If you fish in hard rain conditions, there is a slim chance that you are going to get a great catch.
 This condition is a poor time to fish because heavy rains increase current flow making it difficult for fish to get a comfortable position, especially in the river.
 Due to high water levels, you will also be facing waves, rapids, and even unsafe fishing conditions.

-Cloudy days-By merely taking a glance at the sky, you will be able to know if the weather condition will be in your favor.
-If it is cloudy, it is time to pack your fishing gears because cloudy days can improve your fishing experience.
-This weather condition causes fish to be scattered throughout the area, making it easier for you to spot and catch them.
+Cloudy days -By merely taking a glance at the sky, you will be able to know if the weather condition will be in your favor.
+If it is cloudy, it is time to pack your fishing gear because cloudy days can improve your fishing experience.
+Overcast days cause fish to be scattered throughout the area, making it easier for you to pick a lucky spot and catch them.